 The Mooseway is a winter-only trail for snowshoeing and cross-country skiing that runs 1.4 miles from the Mud Pond Trail to the Little Cherry Pond Trail.
-It leaves the Mud Pond Trail 0.2 miles from the Mud Pond trailhead (look for a post on the left at the junction) and is marked with blue diamonds.
+It leaves the Mud Pond Trail 0.2 miles from the Mud Pond trailhead (look for a trail sign on the left at the junction) and is marked with blue diamonds.
 Passing through cutover forest, a black spruce swamp and, near the Little Cherry Pond Trail, a spruce fir forest, the trail is a great place to look for wildlife tracks in the snow.
 When you reach the junction with the Little Cherry Pond Trail, the platform on Little Cherry Pond is 0.3 miles to the right and a nice viewpoint of Cherry Pond is 0.4 miles to the left.

 Pondicherry Wildlife Refuge was created in 1963 when New Hampshire Audubon and the New Hampshire Fish and Game Department acquired 312 acres of land around Cherry and Little Cherry Ponds from the Brown Paper Company.
 Much of the credit for this acquisition goes to Tudor Richards, a longtime member and leader of New Hampshire Audubon.
 Inspired by Horace Wright’s The Birds of the Jefferson Region in the White Mountains, Richards made many birding trips to Cherry and Little Cherry Ponds, beginning in the late 1940s, and developed a deep love for the area.
 His vision and determination were instrumental in the creation of the refuge, which he called “Pondicherry”, a name found on early maps of the region.